-- promote the engagement of talented and experienced Directors to the AES Gener Board; - compensate outside Directors for the increased workload inherent in a public board Director position; and - retain a strong financial incentive for Directors to maintain and promote the long-term health and viability of the Company.
+- Promote the engagement of talented and experienced Directors to the AES Andes Board; - Compensate outside Directors for the increased workload inherent in a public board Director position; and - Retain a strong financial incentive for Directors to maintain and promote the long-term health and viability of the Company.

-Our 2019 Directors' Committee compensation structure remained consistent with past practice.
+Our Directors' Committee compensation structure remained consistent with past practice.

-The following table contains information concerning the compensation of our Board Committee members during 2019.
+The following table contains information concerning the compensation of our Directors' Committee members.

 Committee Member Compensation

-Gonzalo Parot Chair- Committee US\$ 130,000
+Gonzalo Parot, Chair- Committee US\$ 144,000

-Daniel Fernández US\$ 97,000
+Daniel Fernández US\$ 143,000

-Radovan Razmilic US\$ 130,000
+Radovan Razmilic US\$ 144,000